 If you’re drinking a Japanese spirit, chances are it’s whisky.
-Thanks to the country’s uncompromising approach to craftsmanship, the Japanese continue to release elegant whiskies that are some of the most coveted spirits in the world.
+Thanks to their uncompromising approach to craftsmanship, the Japanese continue to release elegant whiskies that are some of the most coveted in the world.

 But there’s more to Japanese distilling than whisky.
-Lately, a handful of top-notch clear spirits have emerged from the Land of the Rising Sun, from silky gins to lush, creamy vodkas.
+A handful of top-notch clear spirits have emerged from the Land of the Rising Sun, from silky gins to lush, creamy vodkas.
 These are five bottles you should try now.

-Last year, after nearly a century of whisky production, iconic Japanese whisky brand Nikka rolled out a duo of clear spirits as part of its Coffey series.
-The gin is loaded with botanicals ranging from angelica and orange peel to yuzu and kabosu and clocks in at a stiff 47 percent ABV.
-It’s silky in texture and tastes decisively Japanese thanks to the perceptible peppery sansho note.
-Try it in a Martini with a drop of white soy sauce and a splash of dry vermouth.
+After nearly a century of whisky production, iconic Japanese brand Nikka rolled out a duo of clear spirits as part of its Coffey series.
+The gin is loaded with botanicals ranging from angelica and orange peel to yuzu and kabosu.
+It clocks in at a stiff 47% ABV with a silky texture and piquant note of sansho, a local pepper.
+Try it in a Martini variation with the addition of a drop of white soy sauce.

-Recently, Suntory broke away from its almost century-long whisky production path to birth its first clear spirit: Ao vodka.
-Named after the Japanese word for “blue,” Ao is made from Japanese rice and water sourced from the country’s southern island of Kyushu.
-Distilled in copper pots then refined through a bamboo filtration system, this vodka is creamy and lush, with an ethereal lightness and purity reminiscent of fresh spring water.
-Such a delicate spirit would get lost in a cocktail, so drink it straight in a classic Martini.
+Suntory broke with an almost century-long whisky tradition to birth its own first clear spirit: Ao vodka.
+Named for the Japanese word for “blue,” Ao is made from Japanese rice and water sourced from the country’s southern island of Kyushu.
+Distilled in copper pots and refined through a bamboo filtration system, this vodka is creamy and lush, with an ethereal lightness and purity reminiscent of fresh spring water.
+Such a delicate spirit would get lost in a complicated cocktail, but shines in a Vodka Martini.

-Suntory named its first gin Roku, which means “six” in Japanese, the number of Japanese ingredients used to flavor this 43 percent ABV spirit.
+Suntory named its first gin Roku, which means “six,” the number of Japanese ingredients used to flavor this 43% ABV spirit.
 Those are added to eight more common gin botanicals.
-Think sakura (cherry blossom) flower, sakura leaf, yuzu peel, green tea and sansho, plus more usual suspects like juniper berry, cinnamon and cardamom seed.
-The result is a smooth, aromatic gin imbued with complex layers of bright yuzu and spicy sansho.
-Roku has been available in Japan since last summer, but Suntory is slowly releasing it throughout Asia and Europe.
-So for now, you’ll have to score a bottle online.
+Think sakura (cherry blossom), sakura leaf, yuzu peel, green tea and sansho, plus more usual suspects like juniper berry, cinnamon and cardamom seed.
+The result is a smooth, aromatic gin imbued with complex layers of bright citrus and spicy pepper.
+Try it in a fragrant G&T.Continue to 5 of 5 below.